MahdiMashrur/Awesome-Application-Security-Checklist/README.md

 - [ ] Set up monitoring for your systems, and log stuff (use [New Relic](https://newrelic.com/) or something like that).
 - [ ] If developing for enterprise customers, adhere to compliance requirements.
 If AWS S3, consider using the feature to [encrypt data](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
 If using AWS EC2, consider using the feature to use encrypted volumes (even boot volumes can be encrypted now).

+##### Cloud Configuration
+ - [ ] Ensure all services have minimum ports open.
+While security through obscurity is no protection, using non-standard ports will make it a little bit harder for attackers.
+ - [ ] Host backend database and services on private VPCs that are not visible on any public network.
+Be very careful when configuring AWS security groups and peering VPCs which can inadvertently make services visible to the public.
+  - [ ] Isolate logical services in separate VPCs and peer VPCs to provide inter-service communication.
+  - [ ] Ensure all services only accept data from a minimal set of IP addresses.
+  - [ ] Restrict outgoing IP and port traffic to minimize APTs and “botification”.
+  - [ ] Always use AWS IAM roles and not root credentials.
+  - [ ] Use minimal access privilege for all ops and developer staff.
+  - [ ] Regularly rotate passwords and access keys according to a schedule.

 CI & CD
  Audit your design and implementation with unit/integration tests coverage.